Quick Start Guide

 - r2r CLI installation - Binary distribution for multiple platforms

-- Project initialization - Setting up
+- EAC configuration - Setting up

-.r2r/eac/configuration - AI provider configuration - Claude, OpenAI, or Gemini integration
+- AI provider configuration - Claude, OpenAI, or Gemini integration

 - Repository exploration - Using